State-mandated PFML

 Employee eligibility requirements: Employees must meet a financial eligibility requirement, earning at least 5.3% of the state’s average annual wage during the employee’s base period (currently, that amounts to earning at least $3,500 per year).

-Benefit duration: Beginning January 1, 2026, eligible employee may take up to 12 weeks of medical leave for their own serious health condition and up to 12 weeks of family leave, up to a combined maximum of 20 weeks of leave in a benefit year.
+Benefit duration: Eligible employees may take up to twelve (12) weeks of medical leave for their own serious health condition and up to twelve (12) weeks of family leave.
+However, the combined maximum for all leave reasons is twenty (20) weeks of leave in a benefit year.

 Private plan option: Employers can apply for a private plan exemption if they have a plan that confers at least the same rights, protections, and benefits as provided under the state program and does not cost employees more than the premium charged through the state program.
 The Minnesota Department of Employment and Economic Development must approve all private plans, which may be self-insured or fully insured through a carrier.
 Coverage under a private plan will continue while an employee remains employed by the employer.
 An employee is not covered by a private plan if a leave occurs after the employment relationship with the private plan employer ends.
 An employee no longer covered by an approved private plan is immediately entitled to benefits under the state plan if otherwise eligible.

-Job protection: Yes, after 90 days of employment with their current employer.
+Job protection: Yes, after ninety (90) days of employment with their current employer.

 Resources: Minnesota Paid Leave